mchelem/terminator-editor-plugin/README.md

 * Open the config file, find GrepPugin.
 You can configure the editor and the editor options.
   * Editor: An editor that accepts the +line_number syntax
-  * Options: When using vim --remote, it must be the first option
+  * Options: When using vim --remote, it must be the last option

 #### Examples